 Founded in 2016 in Boulder, Vinnie Fera sources premium quality grapes from vineyards in California, Oregon, and Colorado’s Western Slope.
 The approach to winemaking is creating wines with natural balance and structure that are best enjoyed with food.

 The focus is specifically on Pinot Noirs and Chardonnays at this Boulder winery.
-The Vinnie Fera Pinot Noir is old-world inspired with flavors of tart red berries, savory herbs, and exotic spices.
+The Vinnie Fera Pinot Noir is old-world inspired by flavors of tart red berries, savory herbs, and exotic spices.
 Hogback Chardonnay is barrel-aged with rich, creamy notes, while the Vinnie Fera Chardonnay is fermented and aged in stainless steel.
 Wine tastings are available per adult.

 - Location: 3012 Sterling Circle, Boulder